devitocodes/transform2021/README.md

 * Basic knowledge of finite differences
 * A Google account (if using Colab)

-To access the workshop material, simply open the notebook titled `creating_synthetics.ipynb` in a new Conda environment or in Google Colab.
+To access the workshop material, simply open the notebook titled `creating_synthetics.ipynb` in a new python `venv` (instructions below) or in Google Colab.
 All necessary installations are contained within the notebook.

 ## Python environment setup: